SystemsScientist/C-Programming-for-Beginners-Section-15/README.md

 To compile, build, and execute the Section 15 files and directories,

-    (1) click on the blud "Code" button above and click the "Download Zip" link, or
+    (1) click on the blue "Code" button above and click the "Download Zip" link, or
     (2) copy the code and paste it directly into your preferred Integrated Development Environment (IDE), CLion, CodeLite,